Whatever you want from your Vietnam, Cambodia, Laos, Myanmar & Thailand tour, our travel advisors are ready to help you with 1:1 advice.

 Angkor Wat

-The cost of a tour in Cambodia depends on the duration of your trip, the class of hotels, inclusions.
-The normal cost for a basic visit to Cambodia is between $100 and $150 per person per day.
-You can visit the tour details and drill down to the price, you will see the detailed costs for each option.
+The normal cost for a basic visit to Cambodia is between $100 and $150/person/day (about 2,620,000 and 3,930,000 VND).
+The cost of a tour in Cambodia depends on the duration of your trip, the class of hotels, and inclusions.
+You can visit the tour details and drill down to the price.
+You will see the detailed costs for each option.

 There are many lovely and beautiful places to visit while traveling in Cambodia.
-Angkor Wat, Angkor Thom, Taproom Temple, Tonle Sap Lake and the Floating Market… are must-sees to learn more about Cambodian culture and history.
-Pup-street, night market, bar, pub are to be discovered to discover the Cambodian nightlife.
+Angkor Wat, Angkor Thom, Taproom Temple, Tonle Sap Lake, and the Floating Market are must-sees to learn more about Cambodian culture and history.
+Pup Street, night markets, bars, and pubs offer opportunities to experience and explore Cambodian nightlife.

 Best tours in Cambodia: